 3. LOOK CLOSELY

 You don’t always have to go into the deep wilderness to find a good shot.
 Many of the photography tours I did were within 20km of Rovaniemi – but you don’t even have to go that far.
-Lapland’s capital is surrounded by nature, and Ounasvaara is just a few steps away from the city centre.
+Lapland’s capital is surrounded by nature, and Ounasvaara is just a few steps away from the city center.

 There’s another side to this: you also don’t need to seek out the most dramatic vistas and landscapes.
 It’s really helpful to practice looking closely at whatever is around you.
 Sit down in the forest and take a close look at the branches, bilberry shoots, mushrooms, and spider webs.
 You’d be surprised what you can find once you get closer to the earth.